asterdex/aster-broker-pro-sdk/README.md

 ### notificationPosition

-the position of all notification toast
+The position for all notification toasts.

 ```ts
 type NotificationPosition = {